Current Environment: Production

 Hao Wu named to the National Academy of Medicine

-Headshot of Hao Wu.Congratulations to Hao Wu, PhD, who was named to the National Academy of Medicine for her discovery of signalosomes, central organizing structures that have changed our understanding of innate immune signaling.
+Headshot of Hao Wu.Congratulations to Hao Wu, PhD, who was elected to the National Academy of Medicine for her discovery of signalosomes, central organizing structures that have changed our understanding of innate immune signaling.
 Her work could lead to new therapeutic strategies for inflammation and cancer.

 Julia Li joins PCMM

-Headshot of Julia Li.Julia Li, has joined the Boston Children’s faculty as an Investigator of the Program in Cellular and Molecular Medicine (PCMM) and the Harvard Medical School faculty as an Assistant Professor of Genetics.
+Headshot of Julia Li.Julia Li, PhD has joined the Boston Children’s faculty as an Investigator of the Program in Cellular and Molecular Medicine (PCMM) and the Harvard Medical School faculty as an Assistant Professor of Genetics.
 She joins us from University of California at San Diego, where she was a postdoctoral fellow in the laboratory of Don Cleveland and received the Damon Runyon-Dale F. Frey Award for Breakthrough Scientists.

 Read more